 The Indenture will provide that the Company may, at its option and at any time, elect to have its obligations discharged with respect to the outstanding Notes ("Legal Defeasance").
-Such Legal Defeasance means that the Company shall be deemed to have paid and discharged the entire indebtedness represented by the Notes, and the Indenture shall cease to be of further effect as to all outstanding Notes, except as to (i) rights of holders of Notes to receive payments in respect of principal of, premium, if any, and interest on such Notes when such payments are due from the trust funds, (ii) the Company's obligation with respect to such Notes concerning issuing temporary Notes, transfer or exchange of Notes, replacement of Notes and the maintenance of an office or agency for payment of the Notes and the holding of assets in trust by paying agents, (iii) the rights, powers, trusts, duties and immunities of the Trustee, and the Company's obligations in connection therewith and (iv) the Legal Defeasance provisions of the Indenture.
+Such Legal Defeasance means that the Company shall be deemed to have paid and discharged the entire indebtedness represented by the Notes, and the Indenture shall cease to be of further effect as to all outstanding Notes, except as to (i) rights of holders of Notes to receive payments in respect of principal of, premium, if any, and interest on such Notes when such payments are due from the trust funds, (ii) the Company's obligation with respect to such Notes concerning issuing temporary Notes, transfer or exchange of Notes, replacement of Notes and the maintenance of an office of agency for payment and money for security payments held in trust, (iii) the rights, powers, trusts, duties and immunities of the Trustee, and the Company's obligations in connection therewith and (iv) the Legal Defeasance provisions of the Indenture.
 In addition, the Company may at its option and at any time, elect to have the obligations of the Company released with respect to certain covenants that are described in the Indenture ("Covenant Defeasance") and thereafter any omission to comply with such obligations shall not constitute a default or event of default with respect to the Notes.
 In the event Covenant Defeasance occurs, certain events will no longer constitute a default with respect to the Notes.